Evolution of charge-density-wave soft phonon modes in $\mathrm{Pd}_x\mathrm{ErTe}_3$

-XDS measurements were performed at sector 6-ID-D at the Advanced Photon Source, Argonne National Laboratory \citep{Krogstad_nmat_2020}, for a temperature range 30 K $\leq T \leq$ 300 K. Samples were mounted on the tips of polyimide capillaries and cooled using an Oxford N-Helix Cryostream, which surrounded samples with either N$_2$ or He gas.
+XDS measurements were performed at sector 6-ID-D at the Advanced Photon Source, Argonne National Laboratory \citep{Krogstad_nmat_2020}.
+Samples were mounted on the tips of polyimide capillaries and cooled using an Oxford N-Helix Cryostream, which surrounded samples with either N$_2$ or He gas.
 Measurements were taken with incident x-ray energy of 87 keV in transmission geometry, with samples continuously rotated at $1^{\circ}$ per second and a Pilatus 2M CdTe detector taking images at 10 Hz.
+NXRefine module of the NeXpy software was used to analyze the XDS data \citep{nxrefine_github_2024}.
 More detailed information are provided in \citep{Mallayya_nphys_2024,Singh_prb_2025} where part of the XDS data and corresponding analysis have been published.

 The IXS experiments were performed at the 30-ID high energy-resolution IXS (HERIX) beamline of the Advanced Photon Source, Argonne National Laboratory \citep{Toellner_jsr_2011,Said_jsr_2011}, with an incident energy of 23.78 keV and a resolution of about 1.5 meV.
 Phonon, i.e., energy scans were done at constant momentum transfer and the components of the scattering vector $\boldsymbol{\mathrm{Q}}$ are expressed in reciprocal lattice units (r.l.u) as $(Q_h,Q_k,Q_l)= (2\pi/a, 2\pi/b, 2\pi/c)$ ($a$, $b$, $c$: lattice constants).
 Phonon excitations in the the constant-$\boldsymbol{\mathrm{Q}}$ scans were approximated using damped harmonic oscillator (DHO) functions \citep{Fak_physicab_1997}, convoluted with the experimental resolution function obtained by scanning a piece of plastic.